annotatorB/schubert_dances/README.md

 Most of this dataset was crawled from the web and cleaned by ourselves, and the rest has been directly typesetted in a group effort.

+The dataset is labelled at the piece level, so we have the name of the dance types for each piece.
+But no label exists (yet) at the section or chord levels.

 # A list of internal milestones up until project milestone 2
 31.10
 * Typeset the final dances (our dataset are scores in MuseScore 3 format).